kpsysops/vagranting-dns/README.md

 # vagranting-dns
-[quickLabs] Setup dns in VMs on your local workstation with Vagrant
+[quickLabs] Setup dns in VBOX VM on your local workstation with Vagrant.
+            This is a part of vagranting project.
+            If you want to use all vagrating VMs together,  use it for name resolution.